IHIMEKPEN/nazo/README.md

-# Bluetanks Api
+# Nazo Api

 ### Description

-"Nazo shows how i organise my project struture simulatenusly paying attention to reusable, scalable and neat codebase, this will make it highly maintainable."
+Nazo shows how i organise my project folders and simulatenusly paying attention to writing reusable, scalable and neat code, this will make it highly maintainable.

 ---